MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/user-stopped-typing-behavior.md

 [!INCLUDE [docs under construction](../includes/preview-note.md)]

-The `UserStoppedTypingBehavior` is a `Behavior` that allows the user to trigger an action when a user has stopped data input an `Entry`.
+The `UserStoppedTypingBehavior` is a `Behavior` that will trigger an action when a user has stopped data input on controls for example `Entry`, `SearchBar` and `Editor`.
 Examples of its usage include triggering a search when a user has stopped entering their search query.

 ## Syntax